Procedure: Staff grievance resolution

 ANU approach to grievance resolution

-- A staff member who feels aggrieved about a matter associated with his or her employment conditions is expected to raise the issue(s) with his or her supervisor, or the supervisor's supervisor, as soon as practicable.
-The supervisor must initiate discussions with the staff member within two working days of receiving the grievance.
-The aims of such discussions are to determine whether a genuine grievance exists; gather information as required to assist with the resolution of the grievance; and resolve the grievance or arrange mediation or conciliation to attempt to resolve the grievance.
+- Where a staff member has a grievance, it is expected that the staff member will raise the concern(s) with their supervisor, or the supervisor's supervisor, as soon as practicable.
+The supervisor will initiate discussions with the staff member and the aims of such discussions will be to determine whether a genuine grievance exists; gather information (as required) to assist with the resolution of the grievance; and resolve the grievance, or arrange mediation or conciliation in an attempt to resolve the grievance.

-- Where a staff member brings an issue to the notice of a supervisor or manager, even if not lodging a formal grievance, the supervisor or manager is required to clarify the issue and follow up to resolve the matter effectively.
-It is not necessary for a staff member to formally lodge a grievance to prompt a supervisor or manager to act, where he or she considers that a serious concern warrants intervention.
+- Where a staff member brings a serious issue to the notice of a supervisor or manager, even if not lodging a formal grievance, the supervisor or manager is required to clarify the issue and follow up to resolve the matter effectively.
+It is not necessary for a staff member to formally lodge a grievance to prompt a supervisor or manager to act, where a concern is serious in nature and warrants intervention.

-- It is anticipated that effective local action focussed around conciliation will prevent the need for more formal processes to resolve grievances.
-It is acknowledged that in some cases the lack of effective conciliation may itself be the prompt for a formal review rather than the original grievance and this circumstance should be avoided.
+- It is anticipated that effective local action focussed around early intervention and conciliation will prevent the need for more formal processes to resolve grievances.
+It is acknowledged that in some cases the lack of early intervention and/or effective conciliation may itself be the prompt for a formal review rather than the original grievance.

 - The parties involved in grievances are expected to participate in good faith, have regard to facts, policies, procedures, and the particulars of the circumstances.
 Grievances will be reviewed in the spirit of achieving resolution, procedural fairness, sensitivity to the parties and confidentiality.

-- Action will not be taken in regard to anonymous grievances unless it meets the provisions of the public interest disclosure procedure.
+- Action will not be taken under the grievance resolution procedures in regard to anonymous grievances.
+Where appropriate, actions may be taken under the public interest disclosure procedure.

 - Personal disappointment with the determination and recommendations of a Grievance Handler will not normally be sufficient reason to warrant a further review.

-- For statistical purposes and trend analysis, persons facilitating grievance resolution should keep data on the number and type of grievances and report on this, as and when required to the Director Human Resources.
+- For statistical purposes and trend analysis, the University may require persons facilitating grievance resolution to keep data on the number and type of grievances and report this to the Chief People Officer.